Inferring microbial interactions with their environment from genomic and metagenomic data: Results Discussion

 MetConSIN provides analysis of the dynamic flux balance analysis (DFBA) system by inferring a set of interaction networks from that system.
-To demonstrate this utility, we simulated the growth of 10 taxa isolated from soil using DFBA, and used MetConSIN to construct the series of interaction networks that the community behaved according to over the course of the simulation. \Cref{fig:microbe_growth} shows the simulated growth of genome-scale models of all 10 taxa in the simulated community on a finite media in an aerobic environment, all of which reached stationary phase when glucose was depleted.
+To demonstrate this utility, we simulated the growth of 10 taxa isolated from soil using DFBA, and used MetConSIN to construct the series of interaction networks that the community behaved according to over the course of the simulation.
+The interaction networks simulated by MetConSIN were used to develop targeted hypotheses about microbial interactions that are currently being tested in the laboratory.

+\Cref{fig:microbe_growth} shows the simulated growth of genome-scale models of all 10 taxa in the simulated community on a finite media in an aerobic environment, all of which reached stationary phase when glucose was depleted.
 The community grew through a set of 3 distinct time-intervals, each with a corresponding species-metabolite and metabolite-metabolite network.
-These networks, as well as the time-weighted variance between them are shown in \cref{fig:networks} and \cref{fig:met_networks}.
-The two major transitions in the simulation both involved a series of basis-changes, meaning that one or more microbes altered their connectivity in the network.
-The first transition occurred when the model of genome \emph{bc1012} altered its connectivity three times in rapid succession.
-In the second transition, models of genomes \emph{bc1010}, \emph{bc1002}, \emph{bc1015}, \emph{bc1003}, \emph{bc1001}, \emph{bc1009}, and \emph{bc1012} all altered their network connectivity, with \emph{bc1015} and \emph{bc1001} doing so twice.
-We display which microbe changed its network connectivity at each transition with the style and color of the dashed lines in \cref{fig:microbe_growth} that indicate the time-points at which the transitions occurred.
+These networks, as well as the time-weighted variance between them are shown in \cref{fig:networks,fig:met_networks}.
 The two sets of networks provide a mechanistic explanation of the microbial growth and metabolic activity of the community.
 These networks tell us which microbes are consuming and producing environmental metabolites, as well as how the environmental metabolites effect cell growth.
 For any time interval, an edge from a metabolite to a microbe has a non-zero edge weight if and only if the simulated growth rate of the microbe is a function of the concentration of the metabolite during that interval.
 Inspection of the network reveals that only a few such edges exist, even though many metabolites are depleted by microbes.
 This is because only a subset of the constraints of flux balance analysis determine the growth rate, as indicated by the basic index set $\cB$ that is used to solve DFBA.
 In other words, only rate-limiting metabolites appear as source nodes in the network.

 Inspecting the network can reveal interesting time-dependent interactions.
 For example, we notice in \cref{fig:met_networks} that for $t\in [0.24,0.42)$, community metabolism of D-Glucose causes consumption of Fumarate and production of Succinate.
 This interaction is very strong during this interval, which lies between two time-points at which the model of genome \emph{bc1012} changes its network connections, so we might guess that this interaction is mediated by that model.
 MetConSIN provides edge data for each edge in the network, including in the case of the metabolite-metabolite networks which microbe mediated the interaction.
 Inspection of this output reveals that, indeed, the model for genome \emph{bc1012} mediates the interactions between D-Glucose, Fumarate, and Succinate.